isc-projects/kea/doc/sphinx/arm/hooks-limits.rst

 * ``lease6_renew``
 * ``lease6_rebind``

-As a result, classes for which ``"only-if-required"`` is "true" cannot be lease-limited.
+As a result, classes for which ``"only-in-additional-list"`` is "true" cannot be lease-limited.
 Please refer to :ref:`the classification steps <classify-classification-steps>` for more information on which client classes can be used to limit the number of leases.